JoSQUANTUM/pygrnd/README.md

 ## Amplitude Estimation without Phase Estimation

+Notebook: ``parallelQAE.ipynb``

+This notebook explaines functions for our proprietary quantum algorithm described in <https://arxiv.org/abs/2204.01337>.
+Parallel QAE is a quantum algorithm for Monte Carlo simulation on quantum computers with reduced gate depth and therefore a candidate to run quantum models on noisy quantum computers without full error-correction.

 - We have an operator A and a set of good results that have probability a in total.
 - We construct the Grover oracle G for A.
 - We construct a circuit with m calls of G in addition to one call of A and we run the circuit N times.
 We obtain h good results.